Spotlighting Emergent CAR T-Cell Therapy in High-Risk B-Cell Lymphomas

 Jose Sandoval Sus, MD, discussed standard CAR T-cell therapies in patients across multiple high-risk lymphoma indications.

-For third-line therapy, he explained that liso-cel and axi-cel have shown 5-year survival rates around 35% to 40%, and that a third compound, tisagenlecleucel (tisa-cel; Kymriah), may show promise.
+For third-line therapy, he explained that liso-cel and axi-cel have shown 5-year survival rates of approximately 35% to 40%, and that a third compound, tisagenlecleucel (tisa-cel; Kymriah), may show promise.
 According to Sandoval Sus, tisa-cel, which was approved for adult patients with relapsed/refractory large B-cell lymphoma in 2018, exhibited favorable OS and progression-free survival outcomes in these patients.2

 Transcript:

 We have 2 constructs that have demonstrated [an improvement in OS].
-One of them demonstrated improvement in overall survival in second-line therapy that is called axicabtagene ciloleucel, or otherwise [called] axi-cel.
-We have another one that is trending that way and has remarkable outcomes as well, which is called lisocabtagene maraleucel [also known] as liso-cel.
+One of them demonstrated improvement in overall survival in second-line therapy that is called axicabtagene ciloleucel, otherwise [called] axi-cel.
+We have another one that is trending that way and has remarkable outcomes as well, which is called lisocabtagene maraleucel, [also known] as liso-cel.

 References

 2. FDA approves tisagenlecleucel for adults with relapsed or refractory large B-cell lymphoma.
-News release.
 FDA.
 May 1, 2018.
 Accessed August 1, 2025. https://tinyurl.com/5exzpw6p

 Recent Videos